Advance-fee scam: Romance scam

 One of the variants is the Romance Scam, a money-for-romance angle.
 The con artist approaches the victim on an online dating service, an instant messenger, or a social networking site.
 The scammer claims an interest in the victim, and posts pictures of an attractive person.
 The scammer uses this communication to gain confidence, then asks for money.
 A very common example of romance scams is depicted in the fraudulent activities of these boys, popularly known as Yahoo boys in Nigeria.

 The con artist may claim to be interested in meeting the victim but needs cash to book a plane, buy a bus ticket, rent a hotel room, pay for personal-travel costs such as gasoline or a vehicle rental, or to cover other expenses.
-In other cases, they claim they're trapped in a foreign country and need assistance to return, to escape imprisonment by corrupt local officials, to pay for medical expenses due to an illness contracted abroad, and so on.
+In other cases, they claim they are trapped in a foreign country and need assistance to return, to escape imprisonment by corrupt local officials, to pay for medical expenses due to an illness contracted abroad, and so on.
 The scammer may also use the confidence gained by the romance angle to introduce some variant of the original Nigerian Letter scheme, such as saying they need to get money or valuables out of the country and offer to share the wealth, making the request for help in leaving the country even more attractive to the victim.

 Scams often involve meeting someone on an online match-making service.
 The scammer initiates contact with their target who is out of the area and requests money for transportation fare.
 Scammers will typically ask for money to be sent via a money order or wire transfer due to the need to travel, or for medical or business costs.

-An extreme example of this is the case of 67-year old Australian woman Jette Jacobs.
-In 2013 she traveled to South Africa to supposedly marry her scammer, Jesse Orowo Omokoh, 28, after having sent more than $90,000 to him over a three-year period.
+An extreme example of this is the case of a 67-year-old Australian woman, Jette Jacobs.
+In 2013, she traveled to South Africa to supposedly marry her scammer, Jesse Orowo Omokoh, 28, after having sent more than $90,000 to him over a three-year period.
 Her body was discovered on February 9, 2013, under mysterious circumstances, two days after meeting up with Omokoh, who then fled to Nigeria, where he was arrested.
 He was found to have had 32 fake online identities.
 Due to lack of evidence he was not charged with murder, but was charged with fraud.

 Mobile tower installation fraud

 This variant of advance-fee fraud is widespread in India and Pakistan.
-The fraudster uses Internet classified websites and print media to lure the public for the installation of a mobile phone tower on their property, with the promise of huge rental returns.
+The fraudster uses Internet classified websites and print media to lure the public into installing a mobile phone tower on their property, with the promise of huge rental returns.
 The fraudster also creates fake websites to appear legitimate.
 The victims part with their money in pieces to the fraudster on account of the Government Service Tax, government clearance charges, bank charges, transportation charges, survey fee etc. The Indian government is issuing public notices in media to spread awareness among the public and warn them against mobile tower fraudsters.